0 User Reviews

 Jurisdiction

-SaferVPN (and therefore Perimeter 81) is based in Israel, which has strong data protection laws that strictly and specifically limit the government’s ability to spy on personal data.
+SaferVPN (and therefore Perimeter 81) is VPN based in Israel, which has strong data protection laws that strictly and specifically limit the government’s ability to spy on personal data.

 Logs